CADmium-Co/CADmium/README.md

 - [ ] Sketching
   - [ ] Ability to create a sketch on the face of a solid
-  - [x] New Rectangle Tool
+  - :white_check_mark: New Rectangle Tool
-  - [x] Ability to select and delete points/lines/circles/constraints
+  - :white_check_mark: Ability to select and delete points/lines/circles/constraints
   - [ ] Bind (l) to line and (c) to circle and (r) to rectangle
-  - [x] Allow snapping to Origin
+  - :white_check_mark: Allow snapping to Origin
-  - [x] Adjust point snapping to be zoom invariant
+  - :white_check_mark: Adjust point snapping to be zoom invariant
   - [ ] Faster way to delete lots of lines/arcs/circles
-  - [x] Show line/circle/arc previews before committing to them
+  - :white_check_mark: Show line/circle/arc previews before committing to them
   - [ ] Ability to create and modify constraints
   - [ ] Automatic solving of constraints (hide the step/solve buttons)
   - [ ] Handle point on line constraints and resulting face geometry